sandra-suozzo/English5IB/content/en/docs/Databases/DBMS.md

 ## Database Management System

-A database management system (DBMS) can store, edit and organise
+A database management system (DBMS) can store, edit and organise all the data in a database.

-- It stores data in one central location
+- It stores data in one central location.
 - It control who can access and edit the data.
 - It allows data to be shared by many users.
 - It provides user interfaces to work with the data.